Wake Up! (The Boo Radleys album)

 Wake Up! is the fourth album by British alternative rock band the Boo Radleys, released by Creation Records in 1995.

 Background

-In August and September 1994, the band toured the US as part of Lollapalooza.
+The Boo Radleys released their third studio album Giant Steps in 1993; it reached number 17 on the UK Albums Chart.
+All three of its singles became hits on the UK Singles Chart, "I Wish I Was Skinny" at number 75, "Lazarus" at number 50 and "Barney and Me" at number 48.
+"Lazarus" also gained some traction in the United States; to capitalize on it, they toured that country US as part of Lollapalooza festival in August and September 1994.
 Wake Up! was recorded at Rockfield Studios in Rockfield, Monmouthshire, Wales in September and October 1994 with the band served as producers.
 Andy Wilkinson acted as engineer with assistance from Paul Read.
 The recordings were then mixed at The Church Studios in London in November 1994 by Al Clay with assistance from Matt Sime.

 Composition

 In addition to their regular roles in the band, some of the members played additional instruments: Bassist Tim Brown played piano and keyboard; guitarist Martin Carr played glockenspiel, keyboard, harmonica and percussion; and drummer Rob Cieka played keyboard and a bell.
 The album opens with the sunshine pop track "Wake Up Boo!", and is followed by the acoustic song "Fairfax Scene", which evokes the sound of Crosby, Stills, Nash & Young.
 "It's Lulu" starts with an a cappella intro, before leading into upbeat, horn-centric indie pop.
 "Joel", another acoustic song, is done in the style of traditional English folk, with Beatlesque backwards guitarwork and ambient sections.
 "Find the Answer Within" touches on psychedelia; "Charles Bukowsi Is Dead" alludes to Camden Town and includes a homage to "Parklife" (1994) by Blur.
 "4am Conversation" displays the band's use of vocal harmonies and is followed by the guitar pop of "Twinside".
 The album ends with "Wilder", which consists of piano, percussion and Sice's vocals.